dannykli/jetbrains-plugin-artifact-inspector/README.md

 Compare two plugin artifacts:
   - View the total size and number of files in each plugin
-  - Find added, removed, changed and renamed files (assumption is the the two plugins being compared are different versions of the same plugin)
+  - Find added, removed, changed and renamed files (assumption is the two plugins being compared are different versions of the same plugin)
   - Show a simple similarity score to gauge how many files differ between the two versions
   - Performs comparison on two JSON files (the ones resulting from the `analyse` command)
   - Additional flag `-a` can be supplied to `compare` to directly compare two .jar/.zip artifacts in a single command

 ## Deployment
-Follow these command to run the CLI tool - you must have Java installed on your computer:
+Follow these commands to run the CLI tool - you must have Java installed on your computer:

 #### Windows
 ```
 git clone https://github.com/dannykli/jetbrains-plugin-artifact-inspector.git

+cd jetbrains-plugin-artifact-inspector

 cd plugin-artifact-analyser

+.\gradlew clean fatJar

 .\analyser.bat compare -a <plugin-artifact-file-v1> <plugin-artifact-file-v2>
 ```